 IJRC’s mission is to empower individuals, through knowledge, to use the law and legal mechanisms for the greater protection of human rights around the world.
 IJRC is committed to ensuring access to educational materials, training and support for victims and advocates.

 This short video explains why IJRC is committed to democratizing access to the international human rights system:

 IJRC aims to be a leading resource for research, litigation support, and education in human rights law; our work will enable practitioners to effectively incorporate human rights norms into their advocacy, allow the general public to understand the legal framework for the protection of their human rights, and advance respect for the rule of law and the universality of human rights guarantees.

 IJRC provides three principal services to victims and advocates seeking to better understand, or more effectively engage with, human rights protections.
 These are our:

 - Online Resource Hub of information on human rights law and the courts and monitoring bodies that enforce it, news articles and headlines on current developments in international law and human rights conditions, the most useful research tools, and unique publications and educational videos;

 - tailored trainings on the substance, availability and utility of human rights law and mechanisms; and,

-IJRC’s leadership, staff and volunteers have worked with civil rights, social justice, and human rights organizations around the world.
+IJRC’s Board of Directors, Advisory Board, staff and volunteers have worked with civil rights, social justice, and human rights organizations around the world.
 We have seen firsthand the importance of their advocacy, the risks and uncertainties they face, and the limited resources with which they often operate.
 We have also seen these advocates harness the power of the international human rights framework to bring justice to individuals, mobilize communities, save the lives of people at risk, secure important policy changes, and foster respect for human rights within government and society.
 IJRC works in service of these advocates and organizations, to support and amplify their impact.